whoisandy/valky/README.md

 // Logs out database.ports.two
 ```

-Valky also works with custom delimiters. specify it as a parameter.
+Valky also works with custom delimiters, specify it as a third parameter.

 ```js
 var valky = require('valky');